cllckn/decision-support-systems/README.md

 * Combining data processing, machine learning, and visualization
 * Case studies: Building a DSS for a real-world problem (e.g., healthcare diagnostics, financial forecasting)
 * Best practices for deploying and maintaining DSS

-### Module 4: Visualization and User Interface
-* jQuery for Interactive Visualizations:
-* Basics of jQuery and DOM manipulation
-* Integrating charts and graphs using libraries like Chart.js
-* Building a user-friendly interface for DSS